-Marla Goodman is the Family Engagement Manager at the OFJCC.
+M Goodman is the former Family Engagement Manager at the OFJCC.
 In addition to helping families make meaningful connections at the OFJCC, she is passionate about sustainability, environmental policy and social action.
 Her fondest wish is to SCUBA dive with the majestic Ocean Sunfish.

 Anna Gukasian plays the vital role of HR/Payroll/Benefits Manager at the Oshman Family JCC, keeping everyone paid, "benefited" and happy.
 Outside work she loves to play chess, kayak, watch Warriors basketball and hang out at the beach with her daughter.
 When she retires from the OFJCC she wants to move to Hawaii and work with dolphins, who at least do not need to get paid and have benefits.

-Alicia Herrera has been part of the OFJCC's Development Department since 2014.
-When Alicia isn’t busy processing donations and organizing donor events she enjoys cooking and spending time with her family.
+Alicia H. served as part of the OFJCC's Development Department.
+She enjoys cooking and spending time with her family.
 Alicia’s dirty little secret is that she’s an avid fan of reality TV, especially "Survivor," which she and her husband have a weekly date night to watch.

 Rebecca Katz was formerly the OFJCC’s Teen Program Manager, connecting teens with events and programs happening on the OFJCC campus and beyond.
 She also served as Associate Regional Director of Central Regional West BBYO and the Delegation Head for OFJCC athletes traveling to the JCC Maccabi Games.
 In her free time, Rebecca is usually found singing somewhere, training in martial arts, or eating ice cream, in that order.